paullyy8/paullyy8/README.md

 # Amit 🌻

 👤 About Me:
-Hello!
+• Hello!
 I'm a 21y 9m 15d old student.

 💻 My Interests:
-• I like programming, especially system-level languages.
+• I like programming, especially system-level languages. <br>
 • I also like unix , reverse enginnering , overclocking , undervolting.

 ⚙️ What I Do: